 Here is an example of a glass pencil liner.

 If you can find one that coordinates with your tile then this may be a good tile edge trim option.

 Metal Profile edges

-Typically the most popular style is the “L” style that leaves a flat edge.
+Typically, the most popular style is the “L” style that leaves a flat edge.
 These tend to be the least expensive, are widely available, and are great for achieving the minimalist styling.
-But more and more common are the squarish, rounded (bullnose), and textured options.

 As for pricing, the simple “L” style is quite economical as long as you like the usual finishes: brushed aluminum, chrome-ish (coated), and plastic.
 These can be as low as $1 per linear foot.